 Decluttering your home has the power to change your life.

-Organizational guru Marie Kondo has pioneered a new approach to decluttering, as showcased in her best-selling book: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
+Organizational guru Marie Kondo has pioneered a new approach to decluttering, as showcased in her best-selling book: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and her Netflix series, Tidying Up with Marie Kondo.

 Her unique “KonMari Method” has created a lifestyle phenomenon, and these five simple tips on tidying up can revolutionize your home environment and energize your life.